NeoGeographyToolkit/StereoPipeline/docs/tools/jitter_solve.rst

 created with ``sat_sim`` (:numref:`sat_sim`).
 See a recipe in :numref:`sat_sim_linescan`.

-For example, for a given path on the ground, one may create three linescan images and cameras, using various values for the pitch angle, such as -30, 0, and 30 degrees, modeling a camera that looks forward, down, and aft.
+For example, one may create three linescan images and cameras, using various values for the pitch angle, such as -30, 0, and 30 degrees, modeling a camera that looks forward, down, and aft.
 One can choose to not have any jitter in the images or cameras, then create a second set of cameras with *pitch* (along-track) jitter.

 Then, ``jitter_solve`` can be used to solve for the jitter.
 It can be invoked with the images not having jitter and the cameras having the jitter.
-It should then greatly reduce the amount of jitter present in the cameras.

 It is suggested to use the roll and yaw constraints (``--roll-weight`` and ``--yaw-weight``, with values on the order of 1e+5), to keep these angles in